Bubbelbad/Bubbelbad/README.md

 Hey!

-I’m interested in learning how to code and seeing if it could be a new career posibility for me.
-I started in mars and haven't been coding previously.
-Interested in system development in the long run.
+I'm a student of object-oriented programing in Gothenburg area.
+I will be focused on C#, java, agile project management and databases.

-- 🌱 I’m currently learning python 3 on a basic level
+- 🌱 Currently learning C#!
-- ⚡ Starting my studies of computer sciences this autumn.
+- ⚡ Will be ready for work in spring 2025.

 Feel free to give me tips!
 Would appreciate ideas for learning or easy project that you've found helpful.